jacobemerick/exploring-access-logs-presentation/tech-talk.md

 504 errors contribute heavily to the average response times in our nginx logs.

 This makes sense, because 504 is Gateway Timeout Error.

+Response size does not have a huge impact on time.

 Oh, and Data Science is fun!